 What is Joy?

 Joy is not the absence of pain and despair.
-Joy is the presence of God.
-Joy is acknowledging the beauty in the midst of pain.
-Joy is faith in the ultimate supplier.
+It is the presence of God, acknowledging the beauty in the midst of pain and faith in the ultimate supplier.
 Joy is gratitude for knowing we have a Savior!